Visit the National Maritime Museum every Saturday to discover a different character from history with their own fascinating story to tell

-Join an exciting performance and journey bringing maritime history to life.
+Join an exciting performance and see maritime history brought to life.

-Join us each Saturday to meet a different character from history with their own fascinating story to tell about our collections!
+Visit the Museum every Saturday to discover a different character from history with their own fascinating story to tell!

 James Robson is an important character in revealing hidden British Chinese histories, and his story relates to Traders, our permanent gallery on the British East India Company.

-Find out more about Traders: the East India Company and Asia gallery
+Visit Traders: the East India Company & Asia

 Meet Pearl Morris, a Caribbean woman who travelled to Britain in 1948 on the Empire Windrush, a passenger liner that brought one of the first large groups of post-war West Indians to the United Kingdom.
 A matron of the Windrush Generation, Pearl will tell you what life was like for a Caribbean woman in Britain in the 50s, and how she made this island her home.

-Join Tamera as she travels through time and place exploring stories of encounter, exploration and endeavour across the Tudor and Stuart Seafarers, Polar Worlds, Pacific Encounters and Sea Things exhibitions.
+Join Tamera as she travels through time and place exploring stories of encounter, exploration and endeavour across the Tudor and Stuart Seafarers, Polar Worlds, Pacific Encounters and Sea Things galleries.